"When the student is ready, the teacher appears."

 Signs of the Extremist shadow:

-- You refuse to follow any path but your own.
+- Refusing to follow any path but our own

-- You can't learn because you won't submit to the learning process.
+- Unable to learn because we will not submit to the learning process

-The Extremist tells himself he's thinking for himself.
+The Extremist tells himself he is thinking for himself.
 Underneath lies fear—of vulnerability, of being wrong, of the humility that real learning requires.

 Passive Shadow: The Blind Follower